AndreKurait/EECS-731-Project-1/README.md

 ## Transfromation

-We combined the data sets and included date information from each of the points.
+I combined the data sets and included date information from each of the points.

 Converted "last review date" to "days since last review" to provide more meaningful data in analysis.